-At the end of the 2021-2022 school year the fund balance was 30%.
+At the end of the 2023-24 school year the fund balance was 24%.
+The table below summarizes Ubah Academy's finances over the past five fiscal years.

 7.3 Financial Narrative

 Ubah Academy has an approved budget (approved before June 30th or the prior fiscal year) and it is approved at the April or May board meeting.
 Business Management Office Inc. is the financial management company used.